thekalipo/DeParcevauxPouliquen/INTRODUCTION/Goals&DomainProperties&Requirements.md

 - G1 : Allow farmers to get advices for optimizing their production
 * Allow farmers to retrieve personalized suggestions if they perform poorly
 * Allow farmers to discuss with other farmers about their issues
-  - G5.1 : Allow farmers to create a forum
+  - G1.1 : Allow farmers to create a forum
-  - G5.2 :
+  - G1.2 : Allow farmers to look for a specific topic among discussion forums
-  - G5.3 : Allow farmers to send messages on a forum already created
+  - G1.3 : Allow farmers to send messages on a forum already created
+  - G1.4 : Allow farmers to contact another farmer privately
 * Allow farmers to send a specific help request

 - G2 : Allow farmers to get data that impact their production
 * Allow farmers to access data about weather conditions and predictions
+  - G2.1 :
 * Allow farmers to access data about soil moisture
 * Allow farmers to access data about soil organic carbon